peter88213/aeon2yw/docs/usage.md

 -   Only scenes that have the same title as an event are updated.
 -   If an Aeon event title occurs more than once, the program aborts with an error message.
 -   If a yWriter scene title occurs more than once, the program aborts with an error message.
--   Only scene date, scene time, and scene duration are updated.
+-   Scene date, scene time, and scene duration are updated.
 - 	The start date is overwritten, if the start year is 100 or above.
 -	The scene duration is overwritten, if the start year is 100 or above.